ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   Call la through "Plt la:" in bar()

 The dynamic linker implementation usually is not specified in ABI.
-It need the co-work between linker and dynamic linker/loader.
-It use the pointers (the area from gp+16+1*4 to gp+16+(numDynEntry-1)*4).
+It needs the co-work between linker and dynamic linker/loader.
+It uses the pointers (the area from gp+16+1*4 to gp+16+(numDynEntry-1)*4).
 When the code is loaded, this corresponding pointer in this area point to the loaded memory.
 Otherwise, it point to dynamic linker.
 The Plt or __plt_Z3fooii, __pltZ3barv are coding in